EimanAsghar/landing_page/README.md

  The structure of this project:

  css
 - styles.css

 index.html

 js
 - app.js

 README.md

 This project focus on:
-1-Navigation
+- Navigation
-2-Section Active State
+- Section Active State
-3-Scroll to Anchor
+- Scroll to Anchor